ophub/kernel/kernel-patch/README.md

 # Kernel Patches Description

 During GitHub Actions cloud compilation, you can use the `kernel_patch` parameter to specify the directory in your repository where the kernel patches are located.
-The common kernel patches are stored in a fixed directory name (`common-kernel-patches`), while patches specific to a designated kernel version (e.g., `linux-5.15.y`) should be placed in a directory with the same name as `the kernel source repository`.
+The common kernel patches are stored in a fixed directory name (`common-kernel-patches`), while patches specific to a designated kernel version should be placed in a directory with the same name as `the kernel source repository` (e.g., [linux-5.15.y](https://github.com/unifreq/linux-5.15.y)).
 Any other custom-named directories (such as the one for storing deprecated patches, `deprecated-patches`) will be ignored during kernel compilation.

 ```shell
 ~/kernel